Ankit-06/30-days-javascript-challenge/README.md

 Day 2: Learnt about various operators like Arithmetic (+,-,\*,/,%) , Assignment Operators (+=,-=,=) , Comparsion Operators (<,>,<=,>=,==,===), Logical Operators (&&,||,!) and Ternary Operator (condition ? true : false)

 Day 3: Learnt about if-else , nested if-else conditions and switch cases.

+Day 4: Learnt about for , while and do while loops and continue , break keywords.